HomeVisionXL Plugins

 hvMenu menu command ?options?

-Change the main menu bar of the application.
-Valid menu names are initially: Main, File, Configure, Objects, Control, Other, Advanced and Help.
+Change the main menu bar or the system tray menu.
+Valid menu names are initially: Main, File, Configure, Objects, Control, Other, Advanced, Help and Tray.
 When creating cascade menu entries, children of these menus can be added.

 hvObjectAction objectType objectNum ?type? ?action?